 As a SaaS marketer, it’s crucial to be able to measure the performance of the content you create and determine how it contributes to your company’s bottom line.
-But be careful not to buy into all of the content marketing metrics you can possibly track, even if they make you look like a superstar.
+But be careful not to buy into all of the metrics you can possibly track, even if they make you look like a superstar.
 Some statistics are simply all shine and no substance.
-Going beyond vanity metrics is what truly helps gain buy-in for your content strategy.
+Focus on content marketing metrics that matter by going beyond vanity metrics is what truly helps gain buy-in for your content strategy.

 A vanity metric is a stat that looks impressive but doesn’t correlate to business growth.
 A spike in website traffic is a prime example.
 It may get you a pat on the back from your boss, but it doesn’t generate revenue or give you the insight you need to make further business decisions.
-(Spoiler alert: we’ll cover what content marketing metrics you should track instead when we discuss actionable metrics below).
+(Spoiler alert: we’ll cover the content marketing metrics that matter when we discuss actionable metrics below).

 Number of social media followers is another repeat offender.
 Vanity metrics like this don’t tell you anything about whether people are engaging with your content.
 Never assume a high follower count means that people have actually seen your posts.

-In contrast to a vanity metric, an actionable metric is a stat that tells you what is driving your business (like helping you gain customers and grow revenue) and what is detracting from your business.
+In contrast to vanity metrics, actionable content marketing metrics are stats that tell you what is driving your business (like helping you gain customers and grow revenue) and what’s detracting from your business.
 We’ll dig into some examples below.